epexa/bitgesell-wallet/README.md

-# Bitgesell Wallet JS Frontend Core
+# Bitgesell Wallet JS

 ## About
-Bitgesell Wallet JS - сross-platform wallet!
+[Bitgesell](https://bitgesell.ca) Wallet JS - сross-platform wallet!

 This frontend application that do not use backend.
 All work between the application and the blockchain (Node) conducts directly!